awsdocs/amazon-dynamodb-developer-guide/doc_source/transaction-example.md

 ## Reading the Order Details<a name="transaction-example-read-order"></a>

-The following code snippet shows how to read the completed order transactionally across the `Orders` and `ProductCatalog` tables\.
+The following example shows how to read the completed order transactionally across the `Orders` and `ProductCatalog` tables\.

 ```
     HashMap<String, AttributeValue> productItemKey = new HashMap<>();